jgon/hacking-with-swift-project-9-grand-central-dispatch/README.md

 # Hacking with Swift - Project 9 - Grand Central Dispatch

-Learning how to run complex tasks in the background with GCD.
+Running complex tasks in the background with GCD.

 # Setup
 - XCode 7.2.1